xcbhx/Herd-Immunity-Simulation/ReadMe.md

 For this project to be considered complete, you need to:

-- include a .gitignore
+- include a `.gitignore`
-- submit your completed repo to GradeScope
+- submit your completed repo to Gradescope

-Please do not change the random seed set in the Simulation class!
-It is currently set to 42, and we will use this to double check that your simulation works and spits out the expected results.
+**IMPORTANT: Please do not change the random seed set in the Simulation class!
+It is currently set to 42, and we will use this to double check that your simulation works and spits out the expected results.**

-**Your repo should contain:**
+**Your repo should contain**:

 - Completed classes for `logger.py`, `simulation.py`, and `person.py`.
 - The addition of at least 2 additional tests to the `virus.py` file.